LinEAS: End-to-end Learning of Activation Steering with a Distributional Loss: Experimental Results

 \subsection{Effect of Sparsity on Toxicity Mitigation}

 Intuitively one should only steer the smallest set of activations needed to achieve a desired goal in order to preserve utility and keep most of the model's inference graph untouched.
 In this section, we explore how sparsity affects toxicity mitigation in the setup of \Cref{sec:tox} as we increase $\reg$ from $0$ to $0.1$.
-Increasing $\reg$ results in less activations being \textit{transported}, which we measure as $\mathrm{support} = \|(\allw \neq \mathbf{1}) + (\allb \neq \mathbf{0})\|_0$, \ie all those activations that are transported either by rescaling or shifts.
+Increasing $\reg$ results in less activations being \textit{transported}, which we measure as $\mathrm{support} = \|(\allw \neq \mathbf{1}) + (\allb \neq \mathbf{0})\|_0$, \ie all activations transported either by rescaling or shifts.

-\textbf{Results. } In \Cref{fig:tox_sparsity_data32} we show how \toxclsrtp and \toxclstet, as well as the utility \pplwik and MMLU, evolve as the sparse support decreases (x axis), for \qwensevenb in the low (32) data regime.
+In \Cref{fig:tox_sparsity_data32} we show how \toxclsrtp and \toxclstet, as well as the utility \pplwik and MMLU, evolve as the sparse support decreases (x axis), for \qwensevenb in the low ($N=32$) data regime.
 We show the results of 3 sweeps of $\reg$ with different random seeds (markers), and plot the average at each $\reg$ level (line).
 Note that at $\reg=0$ the support is approximately 100\%.
 In the case of 1K steps (reported in \Cref{tab:toxicity_main}), one can afford reducing the support to about $1\%$ and still maintain the toxicity mitigation values at 100\% support.
 Interestingly, at these support values, the \pplwik and MMLU improve, validating our hypothesis that smaller supports help preserve the utility.
-In the figure, we also observe the effect of the optimization steps.
-Short optimizations (\eg 100 steps) lead to mild conditioning (poor toxicity mitigation) while long optimizations (\eg 10k steps) lead to a gradual degradation in utility.
-In \Cref{fig:tox_sparsity_data1024} (\Cref{app:tox_sparsity}) we show the same figure for the high data regime, with similar conclusions.
+We also observe that short optimizations (\eg 100 steps) lead to mild conditioning (poor toxicity mitigation) while long optimizations (\eg 10k steps) lead to a gradual degradation in utility.
+In \Cref{fig:tox_sparsity_data1024} (\Cref{app:tox_sparsity}) we show the same plot for the high data regime, with similar conclusions.
+Additionally, in \Cref{app:men_similarity} we study how the similarity of \method interventions is correlated with human judgment, on pairs of concepts from the MEN dataset \citep{men_dataset}, showing strong correlation when using sparsity.
+We provide a similar analysis for T2I generation in~\cref{app:t2i-sparsity}.